Matt Dempsey (Chairman)

-Below you will find copies of our financial accounts for the alas number of years.
+Below you will find copies of our financial accounts.

 On 14 October 2014, the Freedom of Information Act 2014 came into effect and repealed the 1997 and 2003 Acts.
 The new Act introduced a number of changes to the Freedom of Information (FOI) scheme and widened the range of bodies to which the FOI legislation applies, to all public bodies unless specifically exempt.
 The old legislation continues to apply to any FOI request made before the new legislation came into effect.
 It also applies to any subsequent review or appeal.

 The Freedom of Information Act 2014 provides the following statutory rights:

 A legal right for each person to access information held by a body to which FOI legislation applies.

 A legal right for each person to have official information relating to himself/herself amended where it is incomplete, incorrect or misleading.

 A legal right to obtain reasons for decisions affecting himself/herself.